About the Library

 ABOUT THE LIBRARY COLLECTIONS

-In addition to a full range of print materials fro all ages, the libraries offer downloadable books, CDs, audio books, MP3s, videos, DVDs, interactive CD-ROMs, and video games.
+In addition to a full range of print materials for all ages, the libraries offer downloadable books, CDs, audio books, MP3s, videos, DVDs, interactive CD-ROMs, and video games.
 Besides the large collection of printed magazines and newspapers, the libraries provide access to online databases covering thousands of periodicals and reference sources.
 The libraries participate actively in statewide and local cooperative collection development efforts, and provide interlibrary loan services to borrow items not available in the Fairbanks collection from other libraries.

 Internet access is available to the public through the libraries’ local area network.
 Wireless access is available at both the Noel Wien and North Pole Branch Libraries.
 The libraries utilize the SIRSI/DYNIX circulation system, and have offered an online public access catalog since 1985.
 The major bibliographic utility for cataloging and interlibrary loan services is the OCLC Network.

 The mural in the children’s area was created by wildlife illustrator William D. Berry.
 Mr. Berry died in 1979 before the mural was complete.
-Trina Shart Hyman, a Calecott award-winning artist completed the mural in 1980.
+Trina Shart Hyman, a Caldecott award-winning artist completed the mural in 1980.
 Rockwell Kent, Claire Fejes, Ron Senungetuk, and Eustaic Ziegler are among the artists whose works are displayed in the main library.